namkazt/PinBox/.github/ISSUE_TEMPLATE.md

 Please, set a title for the issue that starts with "BUG" or "FEATURE REQUEST" accordingly.
-Use [stackoverflow](https://stackoverflow.com) for supporting issues.
+Use [the Pinbox Discord Server](https://discord.gg/9Qae7fT) for supporting issues.

 <!--- Provide a general summary of the issue in the Title above -->